 This course will be available to you 24 hours a day, 7 days a week, so you will be able pace yourself in a manner that is comfortable for you.

 The cost of the course is noted below.
-There no additional fees other than the possible cost of the journal article if you or your institution do not subscribe to the journal (please let us know if you have difficulty accessing the article).
+There no additional fees.
+If you or your institution do not subscribe to the journal, please contact the Director at firstname.lastname@example.org for help in accessing the article.
 Your satisfaction is important to us.
 If you are not satisfied with a course, please let us know immediately—we will cancel your order and gladly offer you a full refund.